mku11/Salmon-AES-CTR/samples/GccSamples/README.txt

-To compile Sample you will need: gcc, make
+To compile the Gcc sample for Linux you will need: gcc, make

-cross compiling for ARM64 you need: sudo apt install gcc-aarch64-linux-gnu
+cross compiling for Linux ARM64 you need: sudo apt install gcc-aarch64-linux-gnu

 download salmon-linux-<arch>.tar.gz and unzip in the same directory